-- Build capacity in councils and a stronger local government sector. - Create positive social outcomes by generating local education, training and employment opportunities particularly targeting youth. - Contribute to the National Agreement on Closing the Gap.
+- Build capacity in councils and a stronger local government sector. - Create positive social outcomes by generating local education, training and employment opportunities particularly targeting youth. - Contribute to the outcomes from the National Agreement on Closing the Gap by increasing employment and education opportunities for Aboriginal and Torres Strait Islander people.